avabellaw/crystal-clear-opticians/readme.md

     7. Crtl + W: Close picture
     8. Repeat 1-7 for all images
     9. Recreate the gif with the new images
+* The words within the nav-links would break onto a new line when the viewport width was too small.
+I fixed this at the end of the project by using flex-shrink to shrink the logo before this happens.
+I also created a media query to make padding and margins smaller which would avoid the logo having to shrink too small.

 ### Further Testing